piyush-98/piyush-98.github.io/_posts/2018-11-26-windows-productivity-max.md

 - My NVIDIA GPU works, both for PyTorch and Gaming.
 - good battery life, though, using bumblebee on linux makes battery life just as good, if not better, on linux too.

+### Improve Windows!

+These are some things I believe would help you improve your experience on Windows.

+- Better Command Line and terminals!

+If you miss using your temrinal